 A traditional carol from Puerto Rico describes what happened "At the Hour of Midnight" when Christ was born.
 Greg Gilpin's first choral works were published while he was still in college.
 He is an award-winning composer and arranger, as well as a conductor.
 In addition to his work in music education, he is also a studio musician and producer.

 Remembering Decembers – Pinkzebra

 A nostalgic look back at treasured winter memories of past Decembers with hopeful thoughts of creating new and lasting memories in the present.
-Pinkzebra is the interesting pseudonym of a well-known music producer and composer.
+Pinkzebra is the pseudonym of a successful music producer and composer.
 In his career he has been signed by a major record label, composed and produced music for television and film, written music for hundreds of commercials and had his music performed by major symphony orchestras.

 1906 - 1985